Folderr/Docs/README.md

 ## Overview

+This Documentation is a [Vitepress](https://vitepress.dev) site, so, a bunch of markdown files with a website attached.

 You can get started with your own Folderr instance by visiting [Guides/getting-started.md](./Guides/Folderr/2.0.0/getting-started.md "Installing a Folderr instance").

 Folderr configuration documentation: [Guides/config.md](./Guides/Folderr/2.0.0/config.md "Folderr Configuration")